DAG Guide¶

 SLURM Executor¶

-from tidyrun import DAG, Job, SlurmExecutor
+from tidyrun import SlurmExecutor

 with SlurmExecutor(